apache/druid/docs/content/querying/segmentmetadataquery.md

 #### interval

 * `intervals` in the result will contain the list of intervals associated with the queried segments.

+#### queryGranularity

+* `queryGranularity` in the result will contain query granularity of data stored in segments. this can be null if query granularity of segments was unknown or unmergeable (if merging is enabled).

 #### aggregators